artmichel-dev/bozogpt/README.md

 ---

-## 🤡 Example answers
+## �� Example answers

-- “Hmm… I have absolutely no idea, but it sounds complicated.”
+- "Hmm… I have absolutely no idea, but it sounds complicated."
-- “I was trained on soap operas and memes, so I have no clue.”
+- "I was trained on soap operas and memes, so I have no clue."
-- “Let me check with my ignorance… nope, still don’t know.”
+- "Let me check with my ignorance… nope, still don't know."
-- “My answer is yes, but also no. In summary: I don’t know.”
+- "My answer is yes, but also no. In summary: I don't know."

 ---

 ## 📝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+---

+⭐ **¡No olvides dar una estrella si este proyecto te fue útil!** ⭐